 Using Special Items to evolve your Pokémon and Special Item drop rates

 As well as using Candy to evolve creatures, as part of the Gen 2 update certain evolutions - for existing and new Pokemon - also require a special item to evolve into certain forms.
-These are:

 - King's Rock for Politoed, Slowking

 - Sun Stone for Bellossom, Sunflora

 - Metal Coat for Scizor, Steelix

 Evolution items obtained from 7 day Research Breakthrough reward: